Understanding Intrinsic Robustness Using Label Uncertainty: Experiments

 \subsection{Empirical Estimation of Intrinsic Robustness}

+\xnote{I will rewrite this section to clarify the purpose of this section and what the empirical results presented conveys.
+Also, will explain the updated figure 3, as well as why the halfspace-based method proposed in Prescott et al., (2021) is not directly applicable to our setting.}

 In this section, we apply Algorithm \ref{alg:search} to estimate the intrinsic robustness limit for the CIFAR-10 dataset under $\ell_\infty$ perturbations with $\epsilon=8/255$ and $\ell_2$ perturbations with $\epsilon = 0.5$.
 We set the label uncertainty threshold $\gamma=0.17$ to roughly represent the error region label uncertainty of state-of-the-art classification models (see Figure \ref{fig:label uncertainty vis}).
-We adopt a $50/50$ train-test split over the original $10,000$ CIFAR-10 test images, and tune the parameter $T$ for each setting to obtain the best result (see Appendix \ref{sec:details} for experimental details).
+In particular, we adopt a $50/50$ train-test split over the original $10,000$ CIFAR-10 test images (see Appendix \ref{sec:details} for experimental details).

-Figure \ref{fig:alpha curve} demonstrates our intrinsic robustness estimates when choosing different values of $\alpha$.
-Note that we include the baseline estimates implied by standard concentration by setting $\gamma=0$ in Algorithm \ref{alg:search}, as opposed to our intrinsic robustness estimates with $\gamma = 0.17$.
-For a better illustration, we also plot the standard error and the robust accuracy of the state-of-the-art adversarially robust models in RobustBench \citep{croce2020robustbench}.
-The $x$-axis stands for the empirical measure of the input region returned by Algorithm \ref{alg:search}, whereas it represents the standard error for RobustBench models.
+Figure \ref{fig:alpha curve} shows our intrinsic robustness estimates with $\gamma=0.17$ when choosing different values of $\alpha$.
+We include the estimates of intrinsic robustness defined with $\cF_{\alpha}$ as a baseline, where no label uncertainty constraint is imposed ($\gamma = 0$).
+Results are shown both for our $\ell_p$-balls searching method and the half-space searching method in \citet{prescott2021improved}.
+We also plot the standard error and the robust accuracy of the state-of-the-art adversarially robust models in RobustBench \citep{croce2020robustbench}.
+For concentration estimation methods, the plotted values are the empirical measure of the returned optimally-searched subset ($x$-axis) and $1 -$ the empirical measure of its $\epsilon$-expansion ($y$-axis).